Praed Street

-Praed Street (/preɪd/) is a street in Paddington, west London, in the City of Westminster, most notable for being the location of London Paddington station.
+Praed Street (/preɪd/) is a street in Paddington, west London, in the City of Westminster, most notable for being the location of London Paddington station and St Mary's Hospital, London.
 It runs south-westerly, straight from Edgware Road to Craven Road, Spring Street and Eastbourne Terrace.
+East of Norfolk Place, the street is one-way eastbound; westbound traffic has to use Sussex Gardens and Norfolk Place, and this includes the eight London bus routes that serve the street: the 7, 23, 27, 36, 205, N7, N27 and N205.

 History

 Praed Street was originally laid out in the early 19th century, being built up in 1828.
 It was named after William Praed, chairman of the company which built the canal basin which lies just to the north.

 In 1893 plans were put forward by the Edgware Road and Victoria Railway company to build an underground railway along the Edgware Road which included the construction of a Tube station at Praed Street.
 The scheme was rejected by Parliament and the line was never built.

 Overview

 On the north west side of the street are Paddington Station and the Great Western Hotel, the Royal Mail Western depot, and St Mary's Hospital.
 The south east side is predominantly retail but includes the frontage for Paddington Underground (Bakerloo, Circle and District lines) station.
 At the far north east end, on the north west side, is a prominent 1980s extension to the Hilton London Metropole Hotel.

 Morocco maintains a consulate at number 97-99.